AasthaLokhande/AasthaLokhande-Predictive-Maintenance-for-Manufacturing-Equipment/README.md

-The link of our project deployed on streamlit: https://aasthalokhande-predictive-maintenance-for-manufacturing-equipm.streamlit.app/
+The link of project deployed on streamlit: https://aasthalokhande-predictive-maintenance-for-manufacturing-equipm.streamlit.app/